irods/irods_rfcs/0005_hard_links.md

 The `UUID` defines the link between all data objects associated with a particular replica.

-## Filesystem operations that affect Hard-Links
+## Operations that affect Hard-Links
-The following sections describe, on a high-level, the basic filesystem operations that affect hard-links.
+The following sections describe, on a high-level, the operations that affect hard-links.
 Each section contains a diagram that presents the result of each operation.

 The diagrams use the following legend:
 <p align="center">